-I applied for two KIC InnoEnergy programmes, which appealed because of their 'two country, two degree' approach, as well as offering training and skills development in business and entrepreneurship.
+I applied for two InnoEnergy programmes, which appealed because of their 'two country, two degree' approach, as well as offering training and skills development in business and entrepreneurship.

 I was accepted onto the Renewable Energy (RENE) MSc and spent my first year at the Polytechnic University of Catalonia (UPC) in Barcelona.
 I then moved to Paris for my final year to study at the prestigious Ecole Polytechnique at Paris-Saclay.